The HALE Project

 Healthy Ageing: a Longitudinal study in Europe

 The HALE project started in 2001 and consists of three longitudinal studies: the Seven Countries Study, the Finland Italy Netherlands Elderly (FINE) study and the Survey Europe on Nutrition in the Elderly: a Concerted Action (SENECA) study, directed by the Professors Wija van Staveren and Lisette de Groot from Wageningen University, The Netherlands.
 The project was funded by the European Union and Daan Kromhout was the principal investigator.

-The aim of the HALE project was to study changes in, and determinants of, usual and healthy ageing in 13 European countries.
+The aim of the HALE project was to study changes in, and determinants of, usual and healthy aging in 13 European countries.

 The HALE project used data collected in the Seven Countries Study; 7047 men aged 40-59 at baseline in five European countries (Finland, Greece, Italy, the Netherlands, Serbia) who were followed for 35 years.
 For the elderly participating in the FINE and SENECA study the data of 3805 men and women aged 70-89 at baseline were pooled.
 The baseline surveys were carried out in 1988-1991 and the participants were re-examined after 5 and 10 years.
 This project included men from 13 European countries (Belgium, Denmark, France, Finland, Greece, Hungary, Italy, the Netherlands, Poland, Portugal, Serbia, Spain and Switzerland).